lamhq/tech-notes/devops/aws/3-networking/4-security.md

 # Security

+## Network Traffic in a VPC

+When a customer requests data from an application hosted in the AWS Cloud, this request is sent over the internet.

+It enters into a VPC through an internet gateway.
+Before a packet can enter into a subnet or exit from a subnet, it is checked for permissions by network access control list (ACL).

-## Secure Your Subnets with Network ACLs
+## Network ACLs (secure subnets)

-Think of a network ACL as a firewall at the subnet level.
-A network ACL enables you to control what kind of traffic is allowed to enter or leave your subnet.
+A network access control list (ACL) is a virtual firewall that controls what kind of traffic is allowed to enter or leave your subnet.

 For example, if you have a web application, you might restrict your network to allow HTTPS traffic and remote desktop protocol (RDP) traffic to your web servers.